How to Connect Microsoft Teams Chats with Slack (2026)

 • Select the relevant team (workspace) and Slack channel from the dropdown menu – this channel will serve as the starting point for the connection

-At this time, Slack-based organizations can only initiate a connection by selecting a Slack channel.
+Note: Slack-based organizations can only initiate a connection by selecting a Slack channel.

 choose your workspace team and channel